 Many generations of families have lived in the springs and have learned not only to cope with the frequent storms and twisters that hit but to actually harness the power of the elements and use them to their advantage.
 Crops are gathered with the incredible swinging ‘Cyclonator’ and electricity is generated at Windmill Towers and by the ingenious Tornado Collectors that also acts as a transport system on Storm Chaser!
 These incredible creations, along with the welcoming local community and spectacular vistas have allowed Tornado Springs to be the destination of choice for adventurous travellers.

-After a several large and destructive storms struck the town it will once again be fully open for tourist visits from May 2020 offering visitors a memorable vacation that is sure to leave you in a spin!
+After a several large and destructive storms struck the town it will once again be fully open for tourist visits from Summer 2020 offering visitors a memorable vacation that is sure to leave you in a spin!

 Tornado Springs Facts